gabriel-detassigny/simple-blog/README.md

 # simple-blog
 A simple blog built in PHP

 [![Build Status](https://travis-ci.com/gabriel-detassigny/simple-blog.svg?branch=master)](https://travis-ci.org/gabriel-detassigny/simple-blog) [![Coverage Status](https://coveralls.io/repos/github/gabriel-detassigny/simple-blog/badge.svg)](https://coveralls.io/github/gabriel-detassigny/simple-blog)

 This is a basic blog engine built in PHP, without any frameworks but instead multiple composer packages linked together.

 ## Installation

+This project supports [Docker](https://www.docker.com) for local development.
+However, it can be installed without it.

 Follow these steps if you plan to install this project either locally or for production.

+Go to the relevant documentation depending on which install you would prefer.

+## Local installation using Docker

+Make a copy of `.env.example` into a `.env` file, and change the env parameters if you need (the defaults should be enough to start).

+Run `docker-compose up -d` from the root to start the basic LAMP stack.

+Once done, run the following to install the packages, run the DB migrations and seeds:
+- `composer install` (You should [install composer](https://getcomposer.org/) first).
+- `docker-compose exec webserver vendor/bin/phinx migrate`
+- `docker-compose exec webserver vendor/bin/phinx seed:run`

+You should now be able to access your blog at [http://localhost:8000](http://localhost:8000).

+Head over to the _Admin_ section below in this doc to see how to connect to the admin and write blog posts.

+## Dev or prod install without Docker

 ### Introduction